Dherse/codly/docs/docs.typ

 By default Codly will be enabled after initialization.
 However, disabling codly can be done using the #link(<codly-disable>)[`codly-disable`] function, the #link(<arg-enabled>)[`enabled`] argument of the `codly` function, or the #link(<no-codly>)[`no-codly`] function.
 To enable Codly again, use the #link(<codly-enable>)[`codly-enable`] function or by setting the #link(<arg-enabled>)[`enabled`] parameter again.

+== Short guide to this manual

+Codly can take a lot of different argument to configure your code blocks.
+Some of these arguments can have pretty complex behaviour, so this manual is here to help you understand how to use them.
+Each argument is acompagnied by a card that gives you important information about its usage.
+The card contains the following information:
+- the type(s) of values accepted ;
+- the default value that is pre-set ;
+- whether the argument can take a contextual function: if it can, you can pass it a function that will be called within a typst #link("https://typst.app/docs/reference/context/")[`context`] block to customize the value of the argument yourself #footnote[This is mostly intended for libraries that wish to extend Codly, or for users that wish to have dynamic control over argument values using their own logic.] ;
+- whether the argument is automatically reset after the code block is rendered ;
+- whether the argument is already released in the current version of Codly or will be released in the next version.

+#block(stroke: 1pt + paint, radius: 0.32em, table(
+  columns: (auto, 1fr),
+  stroke: none,
+  align: (left + horizon, left + horizon), strong[ #icon-ty Type ],
+  [ #link(link-map("bool"), raw(lang: "typc", "bool")) or #link(link-map("type(auto)"), raw(lang: "typc", "auto")) ],
+  table.hline(stroke: (thickness: 1pt, dash: "dashed", paint: paint)), strong[ #icon-val Default value], format-default("true"), table.hline(stroke: (thickness: 1pt, dash: "dashed", paint: paint)), strong[ #icon-con Contextual function ], bool_yes_no(true), table.hline(stroke: (thickness: 1pt, dash: "dashed", paint: paint)), strong[ #icon-rst Automatically reset ], bool_yes_no(true), table.hline(stroke: (thickness: 1pt, dash: "dashed", paint: paint)), strong[ #icon-new Already released in #current_version ], bool_yes_no(false),
+))

+Additionally to the card, most arguments are accompanied by an example that shows how to use the argument in a code block.
+The example is followed by a rendered output of the code block, which shows how the argument affects the code block.

 #pagebreak()

 = A primer on Codly's show-rule like system